Hamstring Injury with the Sports Therapy Association

 Essentially, a hamstring strain is where one or more of the above muscles has been strained beyond its capacity, resulting in an overload to the muscle and disturbance to the fibres which then causes a tear, more commonly known as a strain.

-These hamstring muscle strains are categorised into three grades of severity:
+Hamstring muscle strains are commonly categorised into three grades of severity:

 · grade 1 – which is a mild pull or strain to the muscle